MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/quick_start_windows_server.md

 [Environment]::SetEnvironmentVariable("Path", $env:Path + ";C:\Program Files\Docker", [EnvironmentVariableTarget]::Machine)
 ```

 Restart the PowerShell session so that the modified path is recognized.
-When starting the new PowerShell session, do not run it as administrator.

 To install Docker as a Windows service, run the following.